kenlee5408/LambdaMF/README.md

 	mkdir NOlog
 	mkdir log

-run experiments of MSE regularization in paper:
+run experiments of MSE regularization in paper(it takes about half day):

 	sh run_MSE_experiment.sh

-run experiments of L2 regularization in paper:
+run experiments of L2 regularization in paper(it takes about half day):

 	sh run_L2_experiment.sh

-run experiments of NO regularization in paper(only norm reported):
+run experiments of NO regularization in paper(only norm reported in paper)(it takes about half day):

 	sh run_no_regularization_experiment.sh